RolandKoenig/SeeingSharp/README.md

  - FrozenSky.Multimedia
  - FrozenSky.BuildTasks

-All libraries are optimzed to work on most current Windows platforms containing Windows Tablet, Desktop and Server Systems and
-Windows Phone (starting 8.1).
+All libraries are optimized to work on most current Windows platforms containing Windows tablets (also ARM based), Desktop and Server Systems and Windows Phone (starting 8.1).
 The libraries are separated in
- - a "DESKTOP" version optimized for Windows.Forms and WPF
+ - a "DESKTOP" version optimized for Windows.Forms and WPF.
- - and a "UNIVERSAL" version optimized for Windows Store and Windows Phone Store.
+ - a "UNIVERSAL" version optimized for Windows Store and Windows Phone Store.

 ### Library FrozenSky
 This one contains all base classes including resource loading/saving, helpers for the MVVM pattern, a main service container and much more.
 I put all methods/classes there which are not directly related to graphics processing.

 ### Library FrozenSky.Multimedia
 This one is the most complex library in this project.
 It contains the graphics engine with the following features.